peterjmartinson/vanilla-todo/README.md

 # vanilla-todo
 This is a fork of ToDoMVC, and my experiments therein.
+Yes, a puppie has been sacrificed.